Ross Wallace: Celtic

 In the 2004–05 season, Wallace began to receive more playing time for Celtic, playing in the midfield position, rotating in and out of the starting line–up.
 After being sidelined with a hamstring injury, he scored a hat-trick on his return, in an 8–1 rout of Falkirk in a Scottish League Cup tie on 21 September 2004.
-After the match, manager Martin O'Neill praised his performance, commentating that "he would never see the day that Wallace would score a hat–trick".Alan Thompson also said that Wallace was likely to succeed him in the future at left midfield positioned.
-However, he made little impact in either his league or European appearances, leading a loan enquiry from Inverness CT, whose bid was rejected.
-This led manager O’Neill respond to Wallace's bid rejection, saying the player remained part of his plan.
-After the transfer window closed, he continued to have his playing time, coming from the substitute bench for the rest of the 2004–05 season.
-With the club finished second place in the league and only won the Scottish Cup, Wallace went on to make twenty–one appearances and scoring three times in all competitions.
+After the match, manager Martin O'Neill praised his performance.
+Alan Thompson also said that Wallace was likely to succeed him in the future at left midfield positioned.
+However, he made little impact in either his league or European appearances, leading to a loan enquiry from Inverness CT, whose bid was rejected.
+Manager O'Neill dismissed any interest in Wallace from other clubs, saying the player remained part of his plans.
+After the transfer window closed, he continued to have his playing time, coming on from the substitute bench for the rest of the 2004–05 season.
+With the club finishing second place in the league and only winning the Scottish Cup, Wallace went on to make twenty–one appearances, scoring three times in all competitions.